 Develop Exceptional People That Follow Your Philosophy

-The biggest challenge can be finding the exceptional people.
-Continuous Improvement is so important that lack of its capability can decrease business expansion.
-Since a no layoff policy, like the one HP had before Carly Fiorina took over, attracts and trains exceptional people, they learn to follow the business philosophy.
+The biggest challenge can be finding exceptional people.
+Continuous Improvement is so important that a lack of its capability can decrease business expansion.
+Since a no-layoff policy, like the one HP, had before Carly Fiorina took over, attracts and trains exceptional people, they learn to follow the business philosophy.

 Minimize Assembly Workers

 The Toyota Production System Operational Excellence will minimize the number of your Process Operators, which then gives you some valuable information.
 It demonstrates to you the absolute minimum number of people to operate your system.
 It gives you a good idea of your minimal operational costs.
-While you operate with the minimum number of workers, you need to create in your system replacements, for when a worker is not present.
+While you operate with the minimum number of workers, you need to create individuals in your system that can roplace functionality for when a worker is absent.
 That is part of the whole operational system.

 Focus on Value Provided

-Toyota is not perfect and neither is their Production System.
+Toyota is not perfect and neither is its Production System.
 But they have methodologies in place that strive for perfection.
-If your Operational Excellence system does not meet the above requirements than it is lacking.
+If your Operational Excellence system does not meet the above requirements, then it is lacking.
 The tools of the Toyota Production System apply to any system.
 Use it today.